CarlosParraMtz/CarlosParraMtz/README.md

 <> My name is Carlos.
 I'm a frontend web developer, with
 1 year experience with React and NextJS. </>

-I ❤️ develop software as a service, and I'm working on my second one.
+I ❤️ coding, and I'm working on my second personal project.
 My 9 years experience as a graphic designer has helped me to improve my work with UI design.
 Despite it, sometimes add Material UI to my projects and some components to improve my workflow.